Nutrient Deficiency: Real Cause of the Obesity Epidemic

 There are several things that can damage or break the system.
 The hormonal shifts of age can cause an elevated setpoint weight, as can chronic stress and sleep deprivation.
 But one of the biggest causes of an elevated setpoint weight is a nutrient deficiency.
 You see, routinely eating a diet of poor-quality foods causes a hormonal clog, preventing the hormones from sending and receiving proper messages.
 Your setpoint weight will rise and so will your actual weight.

 If you struggle with your weight, you know how difficult it is to lose those pounds.
-You cut calories, nearly starved yourself.
+You cut calories and nearly starved yourself.
 The weight loss was fast in the beginning, and then it slowed down to a trickle.
 But you stuck with it, gritting through every excruciatingly slow pound you lost.
 Finally, you met your goal.
 You lost 20 or 30 pounds, and you’re so proud of yourself.
 You can wear your old clothes again, and you feel on top of the world.
 Friends and family congratulate you.

 You’re so glad it’s over, you decide to have a hot fudge sundae or a large slice of chocolate cake to celebrate.
 The best thing about meeting your goal is that you can finally go back to eating “normal” foods again, you tell yourself.

 Except it’s not over.
-Once you start eating normally again, you start gaining the weight back.
+Once you start eating normally again, you start gaining weight back.
 That’s because your body always strives to return to your setpoint weight.
-The only way you can keep the weight off after a traditional, calorie-restricted diet is to continue eating a low-calorie diet the rest of your life.
+The only way you can keep the weight off after a traditional, calorie-restricted diet is to continue eating a low-calorie diet for the rest of your life.
 Plus, you’ll have to keep reducing your calorie intake in subsequent years to maintain that weight loss.

 That’s because cutting calories while eating low-quality foods starves your cells of proper nutrition.
 You see, every cell in your body is designed to keep you alive, and to do that, they require proper nutrition.
 If you give your cells less nutrition than they “think” they need, they see this as a slow death.
 For their (your) survival, they’ll fight you every step of the way.

 How do they do that?
 Well, they send an emergency alert to fat-storing and hunger-producing hormones.
 These hormones make you store fat and be hungry all the time.
 A nutrient deficiency results in dysregulated hormones, a slowed metabolism, and an elevated setpoint weight.
-Traditional starvation-type dieting is counterproductive, as it elevates your setpoint weight, making it impossible to lose weight long term.
+Traditional starvation-type dieting is counterproductive, as it elevates your setpoint weight, making it impossible to lose weight long-term.

 To give you an idea of how a nutrient deficiency affects your body, here are three of the most common nutrient deficiencies in America according to the National Health and Nutrition Examination Survey.